Selmer Varitone

 The day after I received word from the technical staff that the amp circuitry was on track to be repaired.

-“First, I need to contact Kunikazu Tanaka…”
+“First, I have to contact Kunikazu Tanaka…”

 It happened the moment I stepped out.
-Amid the crowd on the main street, I spotted a massive man towering a head above everyone else.
+Amid the crowd on the main street, I spotted a man towering a head above everyone else.
 He had a distinctive hairstyle.
 Tucked under his arm was a baritone saxophone that, in contrast to his frame, looked like nothing but a tenor sax.
-Walking toward me with an air of detachment was Kunikazu Tanaka—the man himself.
+Walking toward me with an air of detachment was Kunikazu Tanaka—the very man himself.
 I got goosebumps.
 Things like this really do happen.
-I felt grateful for this fateful encounter.
+I was grateful for this fateful encounter.

 Demo performance

-The location was our store’s third-floor sales floor—a cramped space in front of the entrance counter.
+The location was our store’s 3rd-floor sales floor—a cramped space in front of the entrance counter.
 You can’t tell from the video, but an intense heat beam from a spotlight was shining directly on him.
 Despite such poor conditions, he delivered a performance that exceeded all expectations.

 It all started when I happened to run into Mr. Mizumoto from THE Used Instrument Shop on the streets of Okubo one day.

-“Ah, long time no see,” “It’s been a while, hasn’t it?
-Oh, right, Mr. Tanaka, I have something I’d like to discuss—or rather, a favor to ask…” he began.
+“Oh, it’s been a while,” I said.
+“It has been a while.
+Oh, right, Tanaka-san, I have something I’d like to discuss—or rather, a favor to ask…” he began.
 After taking care of my business, I visited the shop again.
 That was the first time I heard the word “Varitone.”
 I thought, “Huh?” and when the actual unit was brought out in front of me, I couldn’t help but exclaim, “Whoa!!!”

 Actually, there was a time when I was pretty hooked on effects, and I used to love digital and analog delays, loops, envelope filters, auto-wahs, wah-wahs, octavers, and so on (I still use them occasionally).

-The Varitone lacks that digital “thud” and sensitive response entirely, but considering the music of the era it was made for, there’s no doubt they were aiming for a pretty hip sound.
-The sensation of a sound completely different from natural reverberation “electrifying” your body and emanating outward must have been a novelty that we, born in an era where effects are commonplace, can hardly fathom.I imagine the staff on the “electric” side were full of enthusiasm, but I can just picture the saxophone craftsmen, tilting their heads in confusion and wondering, “Why are we doing this?” while still attaching the tubing exactly as specified in the blueprints (laughs).
+The Varitone lacks that digital “thud” and sensitive response entirely, but considering the music of the era in which it was made, there’s no doubt they were aiming for a pretty hip sound.
+It’s not hard to imagine that the sensation of a sound completely different from natural reverberation “electrifying” your body and emanating outward must have been a novelty incomprehensible to those of us born in an era where effects are commonplace.I imagine the staff on the “electric” side were full of enthusiasm, but I can just picture the saxophone craftsmen, tilting their heads in confusion and asking, “Why are we doing this?” while still attaching the piping exactly as specified in the blueprints (laughs).

 As an aside, some time later, at a repairman friend’s workshop, I saw the actual alto saxophone that had been part of the Varitone system.
-All the wiring and piping had been removed, leaving it in the state of “just an alto saxophone.”
+All the wiring and piping had been removed, leaving it in a state of being “just an alto saxophone.”
 It was like seeing a defeated warrior, and a tinge of sadness suddenly crossed my mind.

-Kunikazu Tanaka Profile
+Kunihiro Tanaka Profile

 www.kuni-kuni.net